Uxin Limited (UXIN) Shares Rise Despite Market Challenges

-Uxin Limited (NASDAQ: UXIN)’s stock price has gone rise by 21.05 in comparison to its previous close of 0.83, however, the company has experienced a 7.39% increase in its stock price over the last five trading days.
+Uxin Limited (NASDAQ: UXIN) has experienced a rise in its stock price by 2.00 compared to its previous closing price of 1.00.
+However, the company has seen a gain of 20.94% in its stock price over the last five trading days.

 Is It Worth Investing in Uxin Limited (NASDAQ: UXIN) Right Now?

-Uxin Limited (NASDAQ: UXIN) has a price-to-earnings ratio that is above its average at 0.05x. and a 36-month beta value of 0.63.
-Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Uxin Limited (NASDAQ: UXIN) is above average at 0.06x, while the 36-month beta value is 0.65.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored